waynegraham/registry.clir.org/_projects/2014-newspaper-photograph-collections-at-historymiami-de.md

 ---
 layout: project
-title: "Newspaper Photograph Collections at HistoryMiami: Describing Images of a Multicultural Metropolis"
+title: Newspaper Photograph Collections at HistoryMiami: Describing Images of a Multicultural Metropolis
 ---